 Along with the CAD file, you will be asked to specify Drawing unit (usually metre or millimetre) and the Map co-ordinates to use (typically “UK Ordnance Survey” or just “Plan x/y”).
 Whoever provided you the drawing should be able to tell you this information.

-Important: When you get drawings from an architects office, they have often: rotated the drawing to make it print better; added legend boxes; added detailed insets; and include lots of unecessary layers and details.
+Important: When you get drawings from an architects office, they have often: rotated the drawing to make it print better; added legend boxes; added detailed insets; include lots of unnecessary layers and details; include objects extra situated alway from the main site.
 Such drawings are absolutely no use for surveying or for use with GPS – especially if the site was rotated.

-Ask your architects for a simple, uncluttered DWG of the original site, with a drawing unit of 1m or 1mm, with co-ordinates based on the grid reference and with all uneccessary objects/blocks/AECs hidden or deleted.
+Ask your architects for a simple, uncluttered DWG of the original site, with a drawing unit of 1m or 1mm, with North at the top, with co-ordinates based on the grid reference and with all unnecessary objects/blocks/AECs hidden or deleted.

 There are some restrictions on what CAD drawings can be loaded in this way.